hammerheim-game/hammerheim-rules/8-scenarios.md

 The game ends only after the Spawn have been taken OOA and only a single band is remaining on the table.
-Warbands may voluntarily rout, following the normal instructions for such in the Mordheim rulebook.
+Warbands may voluntarily rout, following the normal instructions for such in the Hammerheim rulebook.
 Experience
 +1 Survival: Any Hero or Henchman group which survives the battle gains +1 experience.